mautrix/docs/bridges/go/whatsapp/relaybot.md

 # Relaybot
+These docs are outdated as of v0.2.0.
+The new relay system works the same way as in the Signal bridge.
+See [Signal relay mode docs](../../python/signal/relay-mode.md).

+# Pre-v0.2 instructions below

 ## Configuration
 1. Create a new room for relaybot management and get its internal ID (Room settings → Advanced → Internal room ID in Element Web).